Abhaysoft-inc/githall/plan.md

  - Origin to that repo
  - Push to that repo

-# repo agar create ho to -> hamare server pe ek folder bane, and when git push -> copy local to server and show
+# repo agar create ho to -> hamare server pe ek folder bane, and when git push -> copy local to server and sh